bagisto/user-guide/docs/2.2.0/configure/configurations.md

  ![Image Size](../../assets/2.2.0/images/configure/imageSize.png)

-After clicking on the **Save Configuration** button.
+After then click on the  **Save Configuration** button.
 ## Review

-Evaluation or assessment of something, often involving opinions and feedback.
+Here are the configurations where you can manage the review for Guest Users.

 To add go to Admin Panel and click on **Configure >> Products >> Review**

+By enabling, this option Guest Users are also able to write a review for the product.

  ![Image](../../assets/2.2.0/images/configure/image.png)

-After clicking on the **Save Configuration** button.
+After then click on the **Save Configuration** button.

 ## Attribute

-Characteristic or property that defines an object, influencing its behavior, appearance, or function.

-You can easily allow **Image and File** upload size (in KB) from here.
+In this option, you can easily add the size of an **Image and File** upload size (in KB) from here to improve the behavior, appearance, or function.

 To add go to Admin Panel and click on **Configure >> Products >> Attribute**

  ![Attribute](../../assets/2.2.0/images/configure/attribute.png)

-After clicking on the **Save Configuration** button.
+After then click on the  **Save Configuration** button.
 ## Social Share

 Sharing things from a website with friends on social media platforms like Facebook, Twitter, or Instagram.